Soundarya30/M3_Wiper-Control-System/1_Requirements/README.md

 # Aim & Objective
 * To prevent the accident during rain conditions
 * To remove the raindrops, dust, oil or water from the windshield.
+# Features
+* It will help to remove the dirt and rainfall drops from the windshield.
+* LED turns ON when user button is pressed once.
+* LED turns OFF when user button is pressed twice.
+* Depending upon the frequency rate, LED turns ON one by one.
+# Research
+Mary Anderson, an American inventor, is credited with creating the first operational windshield wiper in 1903.
+By 1917, John Oeishi had founded the Tri-Continental Corporation, which would later become Trico, a significant supplier of windshield wipers around the world.
+By the early 1920s, the hand-cranked wiper had been upgraded with a system that used engine vacuum to drive the motor.
+In the early 1960s, vacuum wipers were replaced with an electric motor, and the intermittent wiper was developed in the mid 1960s.
+With the advancement of technology, the wiper windshields were also changed.
 # Software Requirements
 * STM32 CUBE IDE
 * QEMO